 - Code of Practice (includes labeling guidelines)

-- DO NOT FLUSH logo (.jpeg – See Code of Practice for labeling requirements)
+- DO NOT FLUSH logo (.png file – See Code of Practice for labeling requirements)